Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Parameter updating under constraints (step 5)

-Here, $\Sigma_{nuv}$ denotes the correlation matrix of $(\vec n^T, u, \vec v^T)^T$ which can be computed from $\Sigma_\beta$ (cf. equation \ref{eq: Sigma_beta}) using error propagation and $l$ is the prescribed length of $\Delta \vec p$ with regard to a metric determined by the parameter-dependent weights $l_i$.
-We here set $l$ to 100 and used
+Here, $\Sigma_{nuv}$ denotes the correlation matrix of $(\vec n^T, u, \vec v^T)^T$ which can be computed from $\Sigma_\beta$ (Eq. \ref{eq: Sigma_beta}): Since $\Sigma_\beta$ contains all errors and their correlations of the VAR model parameters, and since $n$, $v$ and $u$ are functions of these parameters, we can compute their errors and correlations via standard error propagation techniques.

-with $\sigma_i$ and $\lambda_p$ from equation \ref{eq: parameter variation}.
-With this choice we guarantee that no parameter value becomes negative and that we stay sufficiently close to the region explored in parameter space.

-To summarise the above equations, we update the model parameters $\vec p$ under different constraints by looking for the change in parameters with fixed length l (in the metric $l_i$, Eq. \ref{eq:metric_l}), while maximizing $\vec v \cdot \Delta \vec p$ under the additional condition that $\vec p$ must stay within the hyperplane.
-In contrast to the approach used for the double-well system, we achieve this by adding a very high penalty term (term with $\eta_1$ in Eq. \ref{eq:maximise}) to account for this condition.

-Essentially, $l_i$ measures how large the explored region is for parameter $p_i$.
-We rescale all parameters by their respective exploration range in order to make them comparable and then demand that the Euclidean norm of this rescaled parameter vector must equal 100.
+The first penalty term hence penalizes the distance of $\Delta \vec p$ to the hyperplane determined by $\vec n$ and $u$ (to keep the mean of the observable constant).

-The terms involving $\eta_2$ and $\eta_3$ in Eq. \ref{eq:maximise} penalize the uncertainties on how $\vec v \cdot \Delta \vec p$ and the first penalty term ($\eta_1$ term) change for a parameter update by $\Delta \vec p$.
-Thus, these last two terms in Eq. \ref{eq:maximise} assure that with a high probability our parameter update indeed has the desired effect of stabilizing or destabilizing the system and preserving the AMOC strength.
+The terms involving $\eta_2$ and $\eta_3$ in Eq. \ref{eq:maximise} penalize the uncertainties on how $\vec v \cdot \Delta \vec p$ (destabilization of the system) and the first penalty term ($\eta_1$ term) change for a parameter update by $\Delta \vec p$.
+The second term penalizes the error on $\vec n \cdot \Delta \vec p - u$, and the third term penalizes the error on $\vec v \cdot \Delta \vec p$.
+Thus, these last two terms in Eq. \ref{eq:maximise} assure that, with a high probability, our parameter update indeed has the desired effect of stabilizing or destabilizing the system and preserving the AMOC strength.
 The trade-off for this is that the destabilization process could potentially become less efficient.

-We set the penalty coefficients to $\eta_1 = 10^{12}$, $\eta_2 = 10^3$ and $\eta_3 = 1$, where the first penalty term penalizes the distance of $\Delta \vec p$ to the hyperplane determined by $\vec n$ and $u$, the second term penalizes the error on $\vec n \cdot \Delta \vec p -u$, and the third term penalizes the error on $\vec v \cdot \Delta \vec p$.
+Apart from the direction of vector $\Delta \vec p$ as discussed above, we also need to control its length.
+To this end, we rescale all parameters by their respective exploration range in order to make them comparable, and then demand that the Euclidean norm of this rescaled parameter vector must equal a prescribed value $l$ with

+where each $l_i$ measures how large the explored region is for parameter $p_i$.
+We here use step sizes that match the region in parameter space that we explored via the parameter noise: